xbeat/Machine-Learning/README.md

 Introduction to Self-Attention Networks

 Self-Attention Networks are a fundamental component of modern deep learning architectures, particularly in natural language processing.
 They allow models to weigh the importance of different parts of the input data dynamically, leading to more effective learning of complex relationships.

+## Optimizers in Deep Learning Navigating the Path to Precision

+Understanding Gradient Descent

+Gradient descent forms the foundation of optimization in deep learning, acting as an iterative algorithm that minimizes the loss function by updating parameters in the opposite direction of the gradient.
+The process repeats until convergence or a specified number of iterations.

 ## Pros and Cons of Gradient Boosting in Python